T2FPV: Dataset and Method for Correcting First-Person View Errors in Pedestrian Trajectory Prediction

 \section{INTRODUCTION}

-As more and more autonomous robots are anticipated to interact with people in shared environments, trajectory prediction in robotics including navigation among human crowds~\cite{slstm,sgan,fpl,fvtraj,nsp} and unmanned aerial vehicles~\cite{trajair} has become increasingly popular in the research community, as well as among various industry and military stakeholders.
-In particular, predicting pedestrian motion is essential for developing socially-aware robots that interact in a crowded environment.
+As more and more autonomous robots are anticipated to interact with people in shared environments, trajectory prediction in robotics has become increasingly popular in the research community, as well as among various industry and military stakeholders.
+In particular, predicting pedestrian motion is essential for developing socially-aware robots that interact in a crowded environment~\cite{slstm,sgan,fpl,fvtraj,nsp}.
 Existing state-of-the-art (SOTA) trajectory prediction algorithms leverage datasets such as the ETH/UCY pedestrian dataset that provide full trajectory information of all pedestrians in a bird's-eye view (BEV) scene~\cite{eth}.
 However, bird's-eye view is an unrealistic view for agents navigating in the real-world; agents generally rely on egocentric, first-person view (FPV) sensing for these tasks.
 A realistic setting also includes limited field-of-view (FOV), occlusions, and changes in perspective and orientation of the ego-agent.

-Whereas it is relatively convenient to collect top-down data using an over-head camera, creating a first-person view counterpart is far more challenging due to several reasons.
-For instance, all participants in the scene would need to wear a camera sensor to record their egocentric views, as well as a location-recording sensor to establish their ground truth locations.
+While collecting top-down data using an overhead camera is relatively convenient, creating a first-person view counterpart is far more challenging for several reasons.
+To begin with, all participants in the scene would need to wear a camera sensor to record their egocentric views, as well as a location-recording sensor to establish their ground truth locations.